Robust Multivariate Time-Series Forecasting: Adversarial Attacks and Defense Mechanisms: Experiments

 \subsection{Experiment Results}

-{\bf Electricity dataset.} Electricity~\citep{asuncion2007uci} dataset consists of hourly electricity consumption time series from 370 customers.
-We use the electricity dataset provided by GluonTS~\citep{alexandrov2020gluonts} and train a DeepVAR model implemented by pytorch-ts~\citep{pytorchgithub} with target dimension 10 and rank 5.
-We choose $\tau=24$ and $T=4\tau=96$, sparsity $k=1,3,5,7,9$.
-In $\mf{t}=c_1\hat x_{1,T+\tau}$ and $\eta=c_2$, we select $c_1=0.5, 2.0$ and $c_2=0.5$ respectively and report the largest error produced by these choices of constants. $\sigma=0.1$ is chosen in data augmentation and randomized smoothing.
-The metrics under deterministic attack given by \cref{alg:attack} and probabilistic attack using sparse layer are reported in \cref{table:electricity} and \cref{table:electricity_sparse} respectively, with attacking configuration $I=\{1\}$ and $H=\{\tau\}$.
-Besides, we plot wQL under all attacks and defenses against sparsity level to better visualize the effects.
-See \cref{fig:attack} and \cref{fig:defense}. \\
+\textbf{Traffic, Electricity, and More Datasets.} Averaged wQL loss is reported in \cref{table:traffic} and \cref{table:electricity} for Traffic and Electricity dataset respectively.
+The attacks include both deterministic and probabilistic ones for both single and multiple target time series and time horizons.
+Besides, we plot wQL under both attacks against sparsity level to better visualize the effect of different types of attack.
+See \cref{fig:2}.
+More experiment results with error bars on additional datasets can be found in \cref{app:elec}.

-{\bf Discussion on Electricity datasets.} In this experiment, we have verified the existence of sparse indirect attack, that is, one can attack the prediction of one time series without directly attacking the history of this time series.
-For example, under deterministic attack, the average wQL is increased by 20\% by only attacking one out of nine remaining time series (totally ten but the target time series is excluded).
-Moreover, attacking half of the time series can increase average wQL by 102\%!
-This observation is even more noticeable under probabilistic attack: average wQL can be increased by 215\% with 50\% of the time series attacked.
-In general, average wQL increases as sparsity level increases and probabilistic attack appears to be more effective than deterministic one, see \cref{fig:attack}.
+\textbf{Message 1: Sparse, Indirect Attack is effective, and becomes more effective as $\kappa$ increases.} In the experiment, we can verify the effectiveness of sparse indirect attack, that is, one can attack the prediction of one time series without directly attacking the history of this time series.
+For example in \cref{table:electricity}, under deterministic attack, the average wQL is increased by $20$\% by only attacking one out of nine remaining time series (there are totally $10$ but the target time series is excluded).

+Moreover, attacking half of the time series can increase average wQL by $102$\%!
+This observation is even more noticeable under probabilistic attack: average wQL can be increased by $215$\% with $50$\% of the time series attacked.
+Besides, wQL loss increases as $\kappa$ increases, which is also an evidence that sparse indirect attack is effective.

+\textbf{Message 2: Probabilistic Attack is more effective than Deterministic Attack, especially {for small $\kappa$}.} In general, average wQL increases as {$\kappa$} increases and probabilistic attack appears to be more effective than deterministic one, see \cref{fig:attack} and \cref{table:electricity}.
+For example, under no defense when $\kappa=7$, probabilistic attack causes $50$\% larger wQL loss than deterministic one.

-As can be seen in \cref{fig:defense}, all three defense methods can bring robustness to the forecasting model.
-Data augmentation and randomized smoothing works well under small sparsity and mini-max defense achieves comparable performance as data augmentation and randomized smoothing under small sparsity and outperforms them under large sparsity.\\
+\textbf{Message 3: Randomized Smoothing (RS) and Mini-Max are more robust than Data Augmentation (DA).} As can be seen in \cref{fig:defense}, \cref{table:electricity} and \cref{table:traffic}, all three defense methods can bring robustness to the forecasting model.
+Data augmentation and randomized smoothing works well under small $\kappa$ and mini-max defense achieves comparable performance as data augmentation and randomized smoothing under small {$\kappa$ and outperforms them under large $\kappa$}.